ekinalcar/fortnite/README.md

 # Fortnite
-Fortnite API wrapper for PHP
+PHP wrapper for the official Fortnite API - http://fortnite.midorfeed.net

 ## Installation
 Include the API class into your project.You will need an API key from https://fortniteapi.com/